Time is almost up for consumers to file a claim related to the Equifax data breach. The deadline is January 22, 2020.

 Seattle, WA 98111-9418

-If you choose to decline the free 10-year credit monitoring from Equifax, the agency says you can opt for a $125 cash payment instead.
-Clark says you should take the cash — not the credit monitoring.
+Equifax is offering 10 years of free credit monitoring to those affected.
+If you choose to decline the free credit monitoring, the agency says you can opt for a $125 cash payment instead.
+Money expert Clark Howard says you should take the cash — not the credit monitoring.

-As he looks back at the massive hack nearly two years ago, Clark says he has some key questions about the settlement:
+As he looks back at the massive hack, Clark says he has some key questions about the settlement: